Victor Madrigal-Borloz: Work as independent expert

 Madrigal-Borloz assumed the role of U.N.
 Independent Expert on Protection against violence and discrimination based on sexual orientation and gender identity (commonly known as the IE SOGI) in January 2018, after the inaugural holder of the mandate, Professor Vitit Muntarbhorn, stepped down for personal health reasons.

 As part of his Human Rights Council-mandated work, Madrigal-Borloz researches and publishes two thematic reports a year - one to the U.N.
 General Assembly in New York and another to the Human Rights Council in Geneva.
 Over the years, Madrigal-Borloz has published the following reports as part of his mandate’s research function:

 In July 2019, in an official U.N. report, he called upon governments to fight back against religious authorities, leaders or agents that infringed LGBT rights through violence and discrimination, including hate speech.
 He has also worked with other mandate holders to evidence how dynamics of exclusion affect LGBT people in different social indicators, such as health, education, and housing.

 In 2020, his report to the UN Human Rights Council garnered widespread international attention after it called for a “global ban” on the practice of conversion therapy against LGBTQ individuals.
 During the COVID-19 pandemic, his office published the A.S.P.I.R.E. guidelines - an intersectional human rights framework designed to advise governments on how to best protect the rights of vulnerable LGBT communities when devising pandemic-related public policies and interventions.

-In addition to his reports, Madrigal-Borloz conducts investigatory country visits and responds to individual allegations of state-sponsored violence and discrimination against LGBT persons.
-So far under Madrigal-Borloz’s tenure, the mandate has conducted country visits to Georgia, Mozambique, and Ukraine.
+In addition to his reports, Madrigal-Borloz conducted investigatory country visits and responded to individual allegations of state-sponsored violence and discrimination against LGBT persons.
+Under Madrigal-Borloz’s tenure, the mandate has conducted country visits to Georgia, Mozambique, and Ukraine.

-Madrigal-Borloz also travels widely to meet with members of civil society to gather information for his thematic reports, and to assess the on-the-ground human rights situations of LGBT individuals and their advocates.
+Madrigal-Borloz also traveled widely to meet with members of civil society to gather information for his thematic reports, and to assess the on-the-ground human rights situations of LGBT individuals and their advocates.
 The mandate frequently releases “calls for information” to local civil society actors as part of the mandate’s research and data collection process.
-In a nod to the intersectionality of the mandate’s nature, Madrigal-Borloz has frequently partnered with other U.N. special procedures members - including the U.N.
+In a nod to the intersectionality of the mandate’s nature, Madrigal-Borloz frequently partnered with other U.N. special procedures members - including the U.N.
 Special Rapporteurs on torture, freedom of opinion and expression, violence against women, older persons, and disability, amongst others - on joint statements and reports.